 The goal of unsupervised machine learning is to make sense of data that has not yet been labelled, that is to say, where we do not have the right answer.
 It uses different algorithms to identify anomalies, irregularities and outliers compared with previous historic data.
 One method is to automatically flag data points that noticeably deviate from the statistical norm.
 Through training, the machine learning system can then become more efficient at identifying regular noise from abnormal behaviour.
 This is helpful to identify things like seasonal changes without increasing false positives.

 Do You Need a Fraud Dictionary?

-As the full cost of online fraud continues to balloon, it’s more important than ever to stay in the know.
+As the full cost of fraud continues to balloon, it’s more important than ever to stay in the know.
 Download our fraud dictionary today for free, and get a headstart on the fraud terms and definitions that will help you make better decisions and protect your company.

 You might also be interested in reading about:

 - SEON: Ecommerce Fraud Detection & Prevention

 - SEON: Compare the Top Fraud Management Systems

 Sign up to download

 In order to download this PDF, please sign up to our newsletter.